MATEII96/ECO-SENSE/README.md

 I made a 3d model with every layer that you can rotate by activating the camera and it tracks the hand, so by this it rotates the 3d model.

-## Technical information:
+# Technical information:
 The website is made in CSS,HTML and Java Script.
-Mediapipe for 3d model
+Mediapipe for 3d model.